constant rate

 Geometry: Graphs of lines don’t care which axis is “vertical” and which axis is “horizontal”.
 The graph is just a collection of points whose coordinates satisfy the linear equation.

 Analysis: The situation changes once we wish to interpret one of the variables as a function of the other variable.
 Once we designate one of the variables as the dependent variable or the function, then its axis becomes the “vertical” axis.
 The other axis measures the independent variable and represents the domain of the function.
-The domain is measured horizontally in teh graph.
+The domain use the “horizontal” axis.

-Note: This all works for all lines, except for vertical lines.
+Note: This eveything works for all lines, except for vertical lines.
 All lines are graphs of linear functions, except vertical lines.
+Vertical lines have no slope.

 ooooo-=-=-=-ooOoo-=-=-=-ooooo